 13. Sentosa Island

-Sentosa is also famous for its luxury resorts, beaches and to be the most southern point of Asia.
+Sentosa is also famous for its luxury resorts, beaches, and the southernmost point of Asia.
 The three beaches where you can have some days of relaxation are Tanjong Beach, Palawan Beach and Siloso Beach (our favourite beach with many cute restaurants right on the beach).

 - Singapore Unlimited Attractions Pass

 Have you visited Singapore?
-Did you like it and you want to share your experience or to suggest more tips?
+Did you like it, and you want to share your experience or suggest more tips?
 Leave us a comment below!